infracost/docs/docs/features/usage_based_resources.md

 <img src={useBaseUrl("img/infracost-cloud/pull-request-with-usage-cost.png")} alt="Usage costs in pull requests" />

-## How to override (improve) estimates
+## How to override & improve estimates

-Checkout the following demo video on how to override and improve estimates for usage-based resources.
+Check out our demo video below to learn how to override and improve estimates for usage-based resources.
+This be done from:
+- [Infracost Cloud](#infracost-cloud) (recommended): define usage defaults for all repos in a central place.
+This is a paid feature and enables FinOps, DevOps and Platform teams to set rough values based on historic usage, which lets development teams generate more accurate estimates.
+- [infracost-usage.yml](#infracost-usageyml): development teams can also use this file to provide usage values in their repos.
+This is a free feature.
+These values are merged with the centrally-defined values and take precedence over them.

 <iframe width="90%" height="450" src="https://www.youtube.com/embed/dZxO4XUq7UE" title="Demo of usage costs feature" frameBorder={0} allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen={true}></iframe>

 ## Infracost Cloud

-Infracost Cloud can be used to define usage defaults for all repos in a central place (this is a paid feature).
-This enables FinOps, DevOps and Platform teams to set rough values based on historic usage, which lets development teams generate more accurate estimates.
-Development teams can also provide usage values in their repos using an [infracost-usage.yml](#infracost-usageyml) file; these are merged with the centrally-defined values and take precedence over them.

 ### Predefined values